 Plastic bags cannot be placed in any recycling bin, as Lee County does not currently recycle plastic bags.
 However, the Physical Plant has taken it upon the department to gather plastic bags and take them to Publix, who recycles them at their facility in Lakeland.
 There is currently one plastic bag recycling container on campus, located in the Work Management Center, Campus Support Complex, room 30.
 If you would be interested in supporting plastic bag recycling in your area, please contact the Work Management Center at 590-1370 or email@example.com.
 Plastic bags can be taken to local supermarkets for recycling.

-FGCU has been participating in Recyclemania since 2009.
+FGCU Student Government in partnership with the FGCU community has been participating in Recyclemania since 2009.
 Recyclemania is an 8-week intercollegiate recycling competition that is held during the spring semester each year.
 Colleges and Universities from all over the US and Canada participate in the competition to see which school not only recycles the most, but produces the least amount of trash during that time period.
-During the competition period, student volunteers go to the various waste and recycling collection locations on campus the night before they are collected by our Waste Collection Agency, and measure the amount of waste and recylables in these areas.
+During the competition period, student volunteers go to the various waste and recycling collection locations on campus the night before they are collected by our Waste Collection Agency, and measure the amount of waste and recyclables in these areas.
 The calculations are then submitted to Recyclemania for comparison to other Colleges and Universities.
 FGCU consistently ranks in the top 10% of schools who participate.